Happy Easter – don’t eat it all at once!

 Here I am, Easter weekend, sat in the sun.
-It’s Saturday, so we’re day 2 of a long weekend.
-I’ve done the food shop for the week and now I’m sat in the sun having a pint of cider.
-Tomorrow there will be chocolate.
+It’s Good Friday, so we’re day 1 of a long weekend.
+I’ve done the online food shop for the week and now I’m sat in the sun having a pint of cider.
+This weekend there will be chocolate.
 No two ways about that.
 It’s Easter and that means chocolate eggs and other goodies like hot cross buns.
 I’ve got a couple of recipes for bakes that I’d like to try too so I’ll be giving those a go.

 This is a far cry from how Easter used to look for me.
 I used to spend a couple of weeks leading up to Easter being told by my Slimming World consultant how many syns there are in all of those things that we’d really like to enjoy, and how we really should limit them otherwise what will the scales say when we get on the scales next week 😱